 To our knowledge, no other school or organization is doing this.
 Our students report this being the number one reason they choose PSA.

 4. A community that ‘astro’s’ together, ‘macro’s’ together

 We were founded on the principle of heart-centered community and we mean it!
 1st-Year Students will be welcomed into an existing community and vast network within the school, as well as in the larger Portland and Pacific Northwest astrological communities.
 Each year we continue to prioritize community, we’ve recently doubled the hours of the 1st-Year Program to include an additional 100 hours of extracurricular options for students to plug into the school.
 While we understand if community isn’t your jam, students who engage tend to do better with their studies and with their overall educational journey at PSA and post-graduation success.

 Being a student at PSA means you get more than instruction

 Complete Student Support Access

-2 Student Processing Labs, guidance events from 2nd-Year Students, support from the Student Body Representative, online Learning Management System, individual tutoring available, drop-in hours, office hours twice per month, social meetups twice per month.
+2 Student Processing Labs, guidance events from 2nd-Year Students, support from the Student Body Representative, online Learning Management System, individual tutoring available, drop-in hours, office hours twice per month, meetup.com group twice per month.